For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Bio:

 Liz's commitment to confronting the colonial archives of literature and science stems from her digital humanities scholarship.
-She has contributed to the Early Caribbean Digital Archive, the Women Writers Project, and Our Marathon: the Boston Bombing Digital Archive.
+They have contributed to the Early Caribbean Digital Archive, the Women Writers Project, and Our Marathon: the Boston Bombing Digital Archive.
 Liz co-founded Insurrect!
 Radical Thinking in Early American Studies, an open access digital publication run by early career scholars that centers Black and Indigenous liberation frameworks in Early American Studies.
 Before joining Drexel, Liz was an Assistant Professor at the University of Southern Mississippi.
 At USM, she helped launch the Center for Digital Humanities and taught foundational graduate courses, including "Introduction to Digital Humanities and a DH practicum, "Digital Archival Power."
-In partnership with the CDH, she also collaborated with the Mississippi Department of Archives and History on a digital exhibit on Black photography and the history of slavery in Mound Bayou, Mississippi.
+In partnership with the CDH, Liz also collaborated with the Mississippi Department of Archives and History on a digital exhibit on Black photography and the history of slavery in Mound Bayou, Mississippi.

 Selected Publications: